Silica sand review

 The Minerals Site Specific Allocations DPD contains a requirement for a Silica Sand Review of the Plan to be completed by 2016.

 The purpose of the Silica Sand Review is to address the predicted shortfall in the quantity of silica sand extraction sites allocated in the Plan, by designating specific sites and areas of search which would be suitable to meet this shortfall.

-It is predicted that around 750,000 tonnes of silica sand will be extracted from Norfolk per year and that no more than 1 or 2 additional specific sites will need to be allocated over the plan period (to 2026) to meet the shortfall.
+It is predicted that around 750,000 tonnes of silica sand will be extracted from Norfolk per year and that no more than one or two additional specific sites will need to be allocated over the plan period (to 2026) to meet the shortfall.

 The Silica Sand resource in Norfolk is found entirely within the administrative boundary of King’s Lynn and West Norfolk Borough Council.
 View a map showing the area of the silica sand resource.

 The review takes place in stages;

 - Call for sites (June 2015)